Skip to main content

 5. Agree who sleeps where in advance

 Firstly, this way, you’ll know that you can all fit in – you’d be surprised at how many large groups turn up to find they are a bed short because certain people refuse to share with others!
-If there will be a dispute over who has which bedroom – agree to swap rooms halfway through the holiday.
+If there is a dispute over who has which bedroom, agree to swap rooms halfway through the holiday.

 6. Cots and High Chairs

-When using a cot and a high chair in a self-catering property, most will provide one free of charge, but in most cases, this won’t include cot bedding.
+Most self-catering properties will provide a cot and a high chair in a self-catering property.
+Most will provide one free of charge when using them, but this won’t include cot bedding in most cases.
 Before you travel, pack accordingly, and ensure enough cots, highchairs (and even stair gates) are available for your needs.

 7. Know what you’re going to do during your stay

 Check out the attractions within reach of a holiday cottage before you book.
 Granted, you’ll want to find the perfect cottage – but do your best to ensure it is also in the ideal location.
-Will you be travelling en masse or just going your separate ways during the day and meeting for dinner?
+Will you travel en masse or go your separate ways during the day and meet for dinner?

 It’s a good idea to start your holiday by knowing at least one or two places to visit together.
 Inevitably, if you give the kids a fabulous day out somewhere one day, they’ll want to return.
-It’s your choice whether you choose to visit such a place at the start of the week, to allow time for a repeat visit, or at the end to serve as a fitting finale for a fine week.
+It’s your choice to see such a place at the start of the week, to allow time for a repeat visit, or at the end, to serve as a fitting finale for a fine week.
 Finding places to enjoy in wet weather means the rain won’t spoil anyone’s holiday.
 Most independent holiday cottage websites will have a page describing everything to do and places to go when on holiday there.

-Another advantage of booking through an independent owner, ask them which attractions tend to score a hit with the kids, as they’ll be sure to have a helpful shortlist and may even be able to suggest ways of getting a discounted entry voucher
+Another advantage of booking through an independent owner is to ask them which attractions tend to score a hit with the kids, as they’ll be sure to have a helpful shortlist and may even be able to suggest ways of getting a discounted entry voucher

 8. Parking

 If you are all arriving in groups of 2-4, you might need a lot of parking space.
 Make sure the accommodation has parking for all the cars you’ll need to park there.
 This isn’t usually a problem, but it is always worth checking.
 Keep in mind the size of all the cars.
-You can fit four Fiat 500s in the space required by pair of VW Transporter people carriers.
-Check with the owner if in any doubt.
+You can fit four Fiat 500s in the space required by a pair of VW Transporter people carriers.
+Check with the owner if you have any questions.

 9. Collect everyone’s e-mail address to share shortlists